Streetcar, bus, and metro systems have been ignoring one lesson for 100 years: Service drives demand.

 What happened?
 Over the past hundred years the clearest cause is this: Transit providers in the U.S. have continually cut basic local service in a vain effort to improve their finances.
 But they only succeeded in driving riders and revenue away.
 When the transit service that cities provide is not attractive, the demand from passengers that might “justify” its improvement will never materialize.

 Here’s how this has played out, era by era.
-A forthcoming companion article will look at how differently things unfolded in other parts of the world—watch this space for a link.
+In a companion article, I look at how differently things unfolded in other parts of the world.